simeonprimordial/clouddesk-multi-tenant-saas/docs/api.md

 ### Soft-delete behavior

-The membership row is retained.
+The row remains in `tenant_users`.

-The database changes:

 ```text
 status = active
 ```

-to:
+changes to:

 ```text
 status = inactive
 ```

-This preserves membership history.

 ### Business rules

 - Only the tenant owner may remove a member.
 - The tenant owner cannot be removed.
-- Self-removal is rejected by the current endpoint.
+- The caller cannot remove themselves through the current endpoint.
 - The target membership must exist.

-### Error responses

-#### Missing path parameters
+### Error: missing path parameters

 ```json
 {